+Climate change resilience

-• Climate change and consequence analysis Higher resolution climate models are needed to provide accurate simulations/projections of climate change and climate change impacts at the local and regional scales.
-Two especially important climate change impacts are changes to precipitation and the occurrence of extreme weather events, both of which are among the most difficult for climate models to represent.
-In addition, many of the important climate change impacts exist at the interface of the atmosphere and land/subsurface systems, and subsurface hydrology is not included in models.
-Climate simulations also lack a comprehensive characterization of uncertainties, including uncertainties in model formulation, model structure, model parameters, and model output.
+Higher resolution climate models are needed to provide accurate simulations/projections of climate change and climate change impacts at the local and regional scales.
+Two especially important climate change impacts are changes to precipitation and the occurrence of extreme weather events, both of which are difficult to predict with current models.
+In addition, remaining technical gaps in Earth system models at the interface of the atmosphere and land/ subsurface systems, and subsurface hydrology impede the ability of the models to accurately project key climate variables.
+At Livermore, we continue to improve climate simulations with an ongoing and comprehensive characterization of model uncertainties, including those in model formulation, model structure, and model parameters.

-- Atmospheric modeling for renewable energy Forecasting of wind and solar generation requires modeling skills in atmospheric flow, atmospheric physics/microphysics, and integrated computational fluid dynamics modeling that are currently not available.
+- National security emergence response NARAC needs next-generation, multiscale atmospheric transport and dispersion models as well as inverse modeling tools to attribute measured contaminant concentrations to their sources.
+Novel tools and modeling capabilities are also needed to improve uncertainty estimates associated with NARAC's assessments. - Atmospheric modeling for renewable energy Forecasting of wind and solar generation requires modeling skills in atmospheric flow, atmospheric physics/microphysics, and integrated computational fluid dynamics modeling that are currently not available.
 Atmospheric models cannot handle the complexity of real-wind-farm topologies and provide accurate predictions of wind patterns.
-Likewise, atmospheric models representing clouds, water vapor, and aerosol physics and movement are not accurate enough to fully represent time-evolving atmospheric photon transport to solar collectors. - Sustainable energy production and management The nation needs advances in subsurface S&T to help enable a safe and secure energy future in the United States.
+Likewise, atmospheric models representing clouds, water vapor, and aerosol physics and movement are not accurate enough to fully represent time-evolving atmospheric photon transport to solar collectors.

+Sustainable energy production

+The nation needs advances in subsurface S&T to help enable a safe and secure energy future in the United States.
 These S&T advances include a better understanding of subsurface stress and induced seismicity; coupled processes like flow, chemistry, and mechanics; and novel monitoring technologies and data management-all directed at minimizing the environmental impacts of energy production, distribution, and utilization.